jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/scanner/benchmark.md

-By comparing the results of different products offered in the market, we get an **important indicator for choosing what tool to include in our Software Development Lifecycle**.
+By comparing the results of different products offered in the market, we get an important indicator for choosing what tool to include in our software development lifecycle.